 And the proof that it is something new and distinguishable different?
 Christ said “All the law and the prophets were till John.
 Now the Kingdom is preached and all are entering”.
 With these words He drew the proverbial line in the sand between His Kingdom and the kingdom of Israel and Jerusalem on earth.
 He was the demarcation line between the old Jewish kingdom and the new Covenant Kingdom of God in Christ that “cometh not with observation”.
 (Luke 27.22)

 The phrase “The Kingdom of God is at hand” started then and was never retracted.
 A covenant is not in force till the death of the testator.
 Christ went to the cross for this cause.
-With His death the heirs receive their inheritance and need not wait for another saving.
+With His death the New Covenant is in force and the heirs receive their inheritance and need not wait for another saving.

-Peter said of the prophets “Of this salvation the prophets have inquired and searched carefully, who prophesied of the grace that would come to you, To them it was revealed that, not to themselves, but to us[b] they were ministering the things”.
+Peter said of the prophets “Of this salvation the prophets have inquired and searched carefully, who prophesied of the grace that would come to you, To them it was revealed that, not to themselves, meaning not to the prophets, but to us[b] they were ministering the things”.
 Here distinguishing the two covenants.

 We are not of the circumcision of the flesh but the heart.
 The differences have no parallels.
 The old depicts the New only with contrasts.
-The law of sin and death verses “The Spirit of life that is in Christ”.
-The operative here is “in Christ” not in Jerusalem.
+The law of sin and death in contrast to “The Spirit of life that is in Christ”.
+The operative here is “in Christ” not in Jerusalem on earth.
+These too are contrasts.
 This is “rightly dividing the word of truth”.
 And “if there had been a law given which could have given life, truly righteousness would have been by the law.
 The culture of the law only mirrors the truth in contrasts.
 Opposites.
 “The law having shadows of these things but not the essence” (Hebrews 10.1)

-The old is made up of artifacts of a bygone age founded on temporary fixes and band-aids designed to “make sin exceedingly sinful”.
+The old was made up of artifacts of a bygone age founded on temporary fixes and band-aids designed to “make sin exceedingly sinful”.
 To make us good and dead till Christ.

 At the proclamation that “The Kingdom of God is at hand” the deterioration of the old commenced.
 And if the changes to the Jerusalem of old were to be minor, He would have just had painted the buildings and maybe replaced the roof, but because the changes were so drastic and diametrically opposite, everything had to be redone.
 “Till not one stone shall be left upon another” was the Jerusalem’s demise (Mt 24.1).
-When Christ was on the cross, the physical temple was cracked from the top to the bottom so that the earth quaked and the bedrock shifted.
+When Christ was on the cross, the physical temple was cracked so violently from the top to the bottom that the earth quaked and the bedrock shifted.
 (Mt 27.52) Yes clear through the foundation showing it unsafe for use of any sort.
 That is why scripture says “old things have passed away, all things have become new.”
-It’s a done deal.
+It is irreversible.

 The buildings and the streets were so turned over and so unrecognizable that there was no distinguishing features left.
 The people were ravaged, killed and trapped in that city because they rejected The King.
 Josephus and other historians from that era speak of the hellish horror they experienced while they ate each others flesh and gnashed their teeth in pain while Jerusalem was surrounded by armies.
 They knew not their time.
 “When you see Jerusalem surrounded by armies, do not go back in your house to retrieve a coat”.
 The Jews are gone,.
 That kingdom was demolished.
 It was condemned, put out of business and replaced.